harmingcola/contract/documentation/src/site/sphinx/index.rst

 Its only when the two systems are actually communicating can problems arise.
 We need to fail earlier ......

 Testing during development relies on replacing the other side of the HTTP relationship with what we "think" will be in place when both systems are in place.
-This is a disconnected endeavour and relies on what we "think" to be updated manually with what our companion system requires.
+This is a disconnected endeavor and relies on what we "think" to be updated manually with what our companion system requires.

 .. figure :: images/intro-002.png
     :alt: Standard testing scenario, mocks in place